UmmItC/Blog/content/en/blog/Linux/Tools/terminal/omz/ohmyzsh-install.md

 ## Essential Commands

-Enhancing your terminal experience goes beyond installing Oh My Zsh and a custom theme.
-To truly harness its power, let's dive into some fundamental built-in commands that can turbocharge your productivity.
-These commands are designed to effortlessly update your installation, manage themes, and provide valuable information at your fingertips.

 ### Command 1: `omz update`

 Staying up-to-date is vital, and the `omz update` command is your shortcut to ensuring that your Oh My Zsh installation and its components are current.
 From plugins to themes, running this command keeps you on the cutting edge, enjoying bug fixes, feature enhancements, and performance boosts.